pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ### Process the Posterior Predictive Distribution

 Above we estimated a number of likelihood terms in a single PyMC model context.
 These likelihoods constrained the hyper-parameters which determined the imputation values of the missing terms in the variables used as predictors in our focal regression equation for `empower`.
-But we could also perform a more manual sequential imputation, where we extract the imputed values of the subordinate equations and then run a simple regression on the imputed values for the focal regression equation.
+But we could also perform a more manual sequential imputation, where we model each of the subordinate regression equations seperately and extract the imputed values for each variable and then run a simple regression on the imputed values for the focal regression equation.

 We show here how to extract the imputed values for each of the regression equations and augment the observed data.